Supertchuco/parking-management/README.md

     Intellij IDE:
         Import the project like Gradlew Project;
         Mark the check box Enable Annotation Processing in Settings->Build->Execution->Deployment->Compiler->Annotation Processor
-        Run the major class ProductManagementApplication.
+        Run the major class ParkingManagementApplication.

+		*Detail: if you want to use Oracle database connection you need to configure the connection on application-prod.properties and use this profile or if you want just use memory database (H2) you just need to use the default profile.

     Without an IDE:
         Execute the command "gradlew clean build" inside the project in a cmd prompt;
-        Execute command "java -jar Jar_Name.jar" in "product-management\build\libs" directory.
+        Execute command "java -jar Jparking-management.jar" in "parking-management\build\libs" directory.

 In both of cases you can check if the application is running accessing this url "http://localhost:8090/productManagement/api/health" (actuator feature);

-Important Note: This project is configured to create the database structure every time that the application is started with specified data (you can check it in DatabaseLoader class), if you want to disable it, you need to comment (#) or delete this line "spring.jpa.hibernate.ddl-auto=create" in application.properties.
-This project use a memory database (Spring H2) but also it is configured to use Oracle database, to use it you just need to configure the connection in application.properties (there is my configuration commented in application.properties, you can follow it like an example).
+Important Note: This project is configured to create the database tables structure every time that the application is started, if you want to disable it, you need to comment (#) or delete this line "spring.jpa.hibernate.ddl-auto=update" on application.properties.

 If you have questions, please feel free to contact me.